CGC Registry

 A hint of what was to come appeared at the end of the letters page in Thor no. 336 (October 1983), a promise of "The Mighty Thor: Unleashed!"
 What followed in Thor no. 337 was the astonishing introduction of Beta Ray Bill.
 Over the next few years, Walt went on to take Thor and his supporting cast to dizzying new heights: the Surtur Saga, the Asgardian invasion of Hel, the Frog of Thunder, and (my personal favorite) the Midgard Serpent.
 It was an era for Thor that Marvel has since described as "a time of magic," and indeed it was.
 Over the course of 44 issues Thor transformed--on one occasion into a frog(!)--a process one can follow in the trade dress box:

-As defined by the CGC Registry, the Simonson run comprises issues 337–355, 357–369, 371–382, a total of 44 installments of monthly title / continuity (45 if you add Thor annual no. 13, for which Walt did the cover alone).
+As defined by the CGC Registry, the Simonson run is 45 issues comprising nos.
+337–355, 357–369, 371–382 and annual no. 13 (for which Walt did the cover alone).
 Walt was writer, penciller, and (for the most part) inker for 337–354, 357–367, and 380.
 No earlier creator handled story, script, and visuals for Thor in this sustained serial narrative fashion, with multiple interwoven plots that converged and culminated in truly epic climaxes: Simonson is a true auteur.
 Even if he did not create Marvel's Thor, he is in my opinion (shared by many old farts like myself), the most important creator to work on the character apart from Stan Lee and Jack Kirby.
 With all due respect to the younger generation of writers / artists (some of whom are impressive in their own right) Walt is the greatest living Thor scribe and illustrator.

 After departing to pencil X-Factor, Walt stayed on as writer and cover illustrator for the rest of his Thor run.
 Sal Buscema took over pencils for nos.
 355, 367–369, 371–379, and 381–382.
 Some important exceptions: Sal did the cover for issue 372 (the only cover not by Simonson in the whole of the run) while Sal's older brother John did the interior pencils for Thor annual 13.
 Finally, Walt returned on pencils (or at least "breakdowns") for the extraordinary all-splash issue Thor no. 380.
 John Workman Jr.’s letters (including some of the bombastic sound effects) feature throughout the entire run with only one exception (issue no. 375).
 The original coloring was mostly the work of Christie "Max" Scheele.
 Mark Gruenwald, who as mentioned gave Walt carte blanche to work his magic on Thor, did editorial honors for most of the first half of the run, with one assist from Mike Carlin (issue no. 339).
 Gruenwald was followed by Ralph Macchio for the second half.
 Jim Shooter served as evil overlord, which is overstating a bit but those who know their Marvel history will get my drift.
 If not, I recommend Sean Howe's 2013 Marvel Comics: The Untold Story.